F.4 Procedures for Resolving Complaints of Discrimination and Harassment

 No violation of University policy will be presumed unless a preponderance of the evidence standard supports the finding of a violation.
 This preponderance of the evidence standard requires that the facts and information supporting each finding are more convincing than the facts and information offered in opposition to such finding.

-Following the Equity Panel, the decision-makers will deliberate in closed session to determine whether the Respondent is responsible or not responsible for the policy violation(s) in question.
-The decision-makers will make findings of fact and determinations using a preponderance of evidence standard.
-The decision-makers will reach a decision by majority vote.
-If the Respondent is found responsible, the decision-makers will determine the appropriate sanctions.
-If the Respondent is a student, sanctions will be determined in conjunction with the Dean of Students.
-If the Respondent is a faculty or staff member, sanctions will be determined in conjunction with the Executive Director of Human Resources.
+Following the meeting with the Equity Panel, the decision-maker will deliberate in closed session to determine whether the Respondent is responsible or not responsible for the policy violation(s) in question.
+The decision-maker will make findings of fact and determinations using a preponderance of evidence standard.
+If the Respondent is found responsible, the decision-maker will determine the appropriate sanctions.
+If the Respondent is a student, the Dean of Students is the decision-maker.
+If the Respondent is a faculty member, the Associate Provost will be the decision-maker.
+If the Respondent is a staff member, the Executive Director of Human Resources is the decision-maker.

 Notice of Outcome

-Following the Equity Panel meeting, the decision-makers shall make a written determination whether a violation of one or more Policies has occurred and provide a determination letter to the Title IX Coordinator and Affirmative Action Officer for distribution.
+Following the Equity Panel meeting, the decision-maker shall make a written determination whether a violation of Policy has occurred and provide a determination letter to the Title IX Coordinator and Director of Institutional Equity for distribution.

 The determination letter shall include the following: